Flight of the cuckoo

 To help collect information on cuckoos here on Dartmoor and across Devon, part of the Flight of the cuckoo project has been the creation of a live web map by Devon Birds in collaboration with Dartmoor National Park Authority and the University of Exeter.
 This has allowed anyone to enter their cuckoo sightings (or more likely hearings) and see the results on this map.
 Whilst these records will not give us an accurate picture of cuckoo numbers on Dartmoor (2005 figures for Dartmoor were estimated at 100 males) it does indicate some of the key areas used by the birds.

 There has been a fantastic response and we would like to thank everyone who submitted a record.
-728 cuckoo records were reported during the season with over 600 records for Dartmoor.
-The first and last sighting was 5 April and the last on 25 June which aligns well with the migration times seen in the satellite-tagged cuckoos.
-The map will once again go live this coming April on the Devon Birds Website when once again we will be asking for your help by reporting your observations to us.
+728 cuckoo records were reported during the 2014 season with over 600 records for Dartmoor.
+The first sighting was 5 April and the last on 25 June which aligns well with the migration times seen in the satellite-tagged cuckoos.
+The map is once again live on the Devon Birds Website when once again we will be asking for your help by reporting your observations to us.

 Whilst the call of the cuckoo remains one of the most well-known sounds of our spring, the population of cuckoos has seen a dramatic crash in England, with a 70% decline over the last 20 years.
 The reasons for the decline are unclear, and as the cuckoo only spends 2-3 months of the year in the UK, it is important to understand what happens to these birds once they leave.
 So far, the project has already provided information regarding the cuckoo's decline, as it shows the exact routes and stop-overs the birds use, as well as when and where many of the cuckoos meet their demise - or not!
 Some are still alive and continue to transmit signals picked up by passing satellites.